It’s the most important moment in your relationship.

 You can send targeted emails to people, and this is how:

-- Target people based on their interests
+- Target people based on their interests and behaviors

 - Send emails with content that appeals to those specific interests